Foster Care Statistics Australia: The rate of children in foster care has been on the rise and the foster care system is struggling. Learn more here.

 The NSW State Government is overwhelmed with the number of children requiring Out of Home Care (OOHC).

-The latest data (from 2015) runs through the percentage of children in different types of care.
+The latest Foster Care Statistics (from 2015) runs through the percentage of children in different types of care.

 NSW – 16 843 children in out of home care.
 Beneath is the breakdown of living arrangements.